ZombiU: Release

 ZombiU was introduced during Ubisoft's press conference at E3 2012.
 A webcomic, written by Johnston and illustrated by Kev Crossley, was published on November 12 to promote the game.
 The 14-page comic, Z-14, was the game's prequel and linked ZombiU to the initial zombie outbreak.
-ZombiU was released on November 18, 2012 as the Wii U launch game.
+ZombiU was released on November 18, 2012 as a Wii U launch game.
 At release, European players could only purchase the game from 11 p.m. to 3 a.m. due to a Nintendo-imposed restriction.
 According to Nintendo of Europe, a German law required that games with mature content be purchased only at night.
 After negotiations with the German entertainment software self-regulating organization, the restriction was lifted in March 2013.
 A Wii U package with the game was released on February 13, 2013.
-In addition to the Wii U, its accessories and ZombiU, the package contained a downloadable copy of Nintendo Land and ZombiU artwork and developer commentary.
+In addition to the Wii U, its accessories, a Pro Controller and ZombiU, the package contained a downloadable copy of Nintendo Land and ZombiU artwork and developer commentary.